iotserver24/codex/website/docs/contributing.md

 sidebar_position: 7
 ---

-# Contributing to CodeX Documentation
+# Contributing to Xibe AI Documentation

 We welcome contributions to the documentation!
-While the CodeX application itself is closed source, we encourage community contributions to help improve the documentation for all users.
+While the Xibe AI application itself is closed source, we encourage community contributions to help improve the documentation for all users.

 ## What You Can Contribute